crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- perf
 - explicit slots
+  - paperclip updates
+    - update evaluator
+      - emit warnings for child overrides (start on deprecation functionality)
+    - update tests
+  - define hotkey
+  - panel view for component
-  - use hotkey for this
+    - ability to define name for export
 - update evaluator to use slots
 - update compiler to use slots
 - ensure that all child overrides gone